By Jen Fletcher, 2017 Get It Back Campaign Intern

 If MyFreeTaxes doesn’t offer the tax forms you need to file, or if you have specific tax filing needs, you may want to pay for tax filing software.
 Paid tax software usually costs less than going to an in-person tax preparer, and provides guided instructions to assist in the process.

-For taxpayers who earned over $66,000 last year, and are confident in preparing their own returns, paid tax software is a great option.
+For taxpayers who are confident in preparing their own returns, paid tax software is a great option.
 Before you choose your software, gather your tax documents and set a budget for yourself.
 You can use NerdWallet’s best tax software chart to compare options and find the best choice for your specific tax situation.

 4. Paid tax preparer

-If you make above $54,000 and aren’t comfortable with the idea of navigating tax preparation software on your own, a paid tax preparer will be your best bet.
+If you aren’t comfortable with the idea of navigating tax preparation software on your own, a paid tax preparer will be your best bet.
 Although paid tax preparers cost about $300 on average, finding a qualified preparer will help workers who don’t meet the income requirements for free tax preparation or who have tax needs that are unsupported at free tax sites or MyFreeTaxes.

 Unfortunately, the tax industry is not regulated, so be careful when looking for assistance.
 Although many paid preparers are honest, some preparers take advantage of their clients by not disclosing their fees or offering refund anticipation products.
 Check out these tips on finding the best paid tax preparer.